Heinz Kindermann

-Heinz Kindermann (born 20 June 1942 in Welhotta, Reichsgau Sudetenland) is a German politician who served as a Member of the European Parliament from 1994 until 2009.
+Heinz Kindermann (born 20 June 1942) is a German politician who served as a Member of the European Parliament from 1994 until 2009.
 He is a member of the Social Democratic Party of Germany, part of the Socialist Group.

 In parliament, Kindermann served on the Committee on Agriculture and Rural Development and the Committee on Fisheries.
 He was also a member of the Delegation to the EU-Croatia Joint Parliamentary Committee and a substitute for the Delegation for relations with the countries of south-east Europe.